peerkar/liferay-gsearch/liferay-gsearch-workspace/modules/gsearch-open-nlp/README.md

 ## Open NLP Clause Condition Handler and Configuration Variables

 Example clause configuration using the `open_nlp` handler.
+If you want to use the

 ```
 {